Call us for free on 0800 840 9598

-When it comes to selecting laundry equipment for businesses, the terms “industrial” and “commercial” often come up.
-While these words might seem interchangeable, they generally refer to different scales of laundry operations.
-However, it’s important to note that interpretations can vary depending on the company or industry.
-At Wolf Laundry, for example, we define commercial laundry equipment as boasting a 10-28kg capacity, while industrial laundry equipment refers to machines with larger than 28kg capacities.
+When it comes to selecting laundry equipment for your business, the terms “Industrial” and “Commercial” often come up.
+Whilst these words might seem interchangeable, they generally refer to different scales of laundry operations.
+However, it’s important to note that commercial and industrial references can vary depending on the business or industry type.

 Let’s break down the general differences between these two types of laundry machines and how they fit into various sectors.